 Hobson, co-chair with Ahmed of Grassroots Black Left and secretary of a Unite national branch, stressed the importance of trade unions being at the heart of TLM, and young people, who did such a great job with Black Lives Matter, would be an important part of the movement too.

+It is well evidenced over decades that institutional racism is alive and well in education and Child Q horrific incident brought it to light.
 The 2017 NUT (now NEU) Barriers report looked at the visible and invisible barriers and impact of racism on BME teachers found that both Black educators (similarly to Black students) are more likely to be put through capability and disciplinary procedures; both are more likely to be labelled “troublemakers” or being viewed as “aggressive” if they challenge any decisions.

 Black-Caribbean children are 3-4 times more likely to be excluded from schools and end up in segregated schools with abysmal life outcomes.